Electron

 That’s it!
 Your Electron application is now configured to upload crash reports to BugSplat.

 BugSplat loves open-source software!
-If you have suggestions on how we can improve this integration, please reach out to support@bugsplat.com, create an issue in our GitHub repo or send us a pull request.
+If you have suggestions on how we can improve this integration, please reach out to support@bugsplat.com, create an in our or send us a .